Samsung Galaxy Note 7

-The Samsung Galaxy Note 7 is a discontinued Android-based phablet designed, developed, produced and marketed by Samsung Electronics.
-Unveiled on 2 August 2016, it was officially released on 19 August 2016 as a successor to the Galaxy Note 5.
-It is Samsung's first phone with a USB-C connector, and the last phone in the Galaxy Note series to have a physical home button.
-Although it is the sixth main device in the Galaxy Note series, Samsung branded its series number as "7" instead of "6" so consumers would not perceive it as being inferior to the flagship Samsung Galaxy S7, and to prevent confusion about the order of release due to the same release year (2016).
+The Samsung Galaxy Note 7 is a recalled and discontinued Android phablet smartphone developed, produced and marketed by Samsung Electronics.
+Unveiled on 2 August 2016, it was officially released on 19 August 2016 as a successor to the Samsung Galaxy Note 5.
+It is Samsung's first phone with a USB-C connector and to reintroduce the microSD slot.
+It is also the last phone in the Samsung Galaxy Note series to have a physical home button and to have navigation buttons on the bottom bezel.
+Although it is the sixth main device in the Samsung Galaxy Note series, Samsung branded its series number as "7" instead of "6" so consumers would not perceive it as being inferior to the flagship Samsung Galaxy S7, and to prevent confusion about the order of release due to the same release year (2016).

-The Galaxy Note 7 is an evolution of the Galaxy Note 5 that inherited hardware components and improvements from the Galaxy S7, including the restoration of expandable storage and IP68 water resistance, and new features such as a dual-sided curved display, support for high-dynamic-range (HDR) color, improvements to the bundled stylus and new software features which utilize it, an iris recognition system, and a USB-C port.
+The Samsung Galaxy Note 7 is an evolution of the Galaxy Note 5 that inherited hardware components and improvements from the Galaxy S7, including the restoration of expandable storage and IP68 water resistance, and new features such as a dual-sided curved display, support for high-dynamic-range (HDR) color, improvements to the bundled stylus and new software features which utilize it, an iris recognition system, and a USB-C port.
 Demand for the Galaxy Note 7 upon launch was high, breaking pre-order records in South Korea and causing international releases to be delayed in some markets due to supply shortages.
 The Galaxy Note 7 received positive reviews from critics, who praised the quality of its construction, its HDR support, as well as its streamlined user interface, although it was criticized for its high price and increasing similarities in overall specifications to the main Galaxy S series of phones.